amanaligit/conFusionServer/README.md

 # conFusionServer

-This is a project developed for a Restaurant to present Dishes with user and admin login  using a React and Redux, Node-Express and MongoDB.
+This is a project developed for a Restaurant to present Dishes with user and admin login  using React and Redux for frontend, Node-Express and MongoDB.

-Running: run "docker compose up" to run using docker containers.
+Running: run "docker-compose up" to run using docker containers.

 Functions:
 1. Login, Register using JWT Tokens over https.